dmavani25/DivineManuscriptsDB/docs/phase3.md

 - We decided on a flat structure since we all share similar backgrounds.
 For now, we will all work as _Full-Stack_ developers with unique tasks.

 ## Open Questions:
-- How to deal with copies of the same book being checked out to the same user?
-- How to clean the data most efficiently?
+- How to integrate frontend and backend?
-- The best way to structure the team?
+- How to deploy it to a website so that it is stable for use?

 ## Next Steps:
-1. Start the data cleaning process.
-2. Initiate the development process, beginning with the backend and frontend simultaneously.
+1. Finish Remaining Integration and parts of frontend and backend
-3. Regularly test and iterate based on feedback.
+2. Regularly test and iterate based on feedback.
-4. Once stable, deploy and document the system.
+3. Once stable, deploy and document the system.